 Dogs are prohibited from running at large per City ordinance.
 When a dog is located outside of a fence or enclosure it must be restrained via a leash or a proper tether.
 This does not apply to cats as they are permitted to run at large, however cats are prohibited from becoming a nuisance animal to other animals, people or property.

 We provide a loaner humane live trap to resident of Ennis at no cost.
-These traps are primarily used for traping nuisance wild animals such as skunks, raccoons, or opossums that have become a nuisnace animal.
+These traps are primarily used for traping nuisance wild animals such as skunks, raccoons, opossums or even cats that have become a nuisnace animal.
 Residents of Ennis are also free to use their own live traps if preferred.
-Steel jaw traps may not be used to capture wildlife, and dogs.
-You may request a loaner live trap from the Department of Health Services Animal Services Program located at 105 S. Preston Street, TX 75119.
-Citizens using a City owned live trap will be responsible for replacing the trap if lost, stolen or damaged while in your possession.
+Steel jaw traps may not be used to capture wildlife, cats, dogs etc. You may request a loanerlive trap from the Department of Health Services Animal Services Program located at 500 Lake Bardwell Road, TX 75119.
+Citizens using a city owned live trap will be responsible for replacing the trap if lost, stolen or damaged while in your possession.

 Our Animal Services mission: Is to provide quality service to residents of the City of Ennis, while promoting safe neighborhoods, responsible pet ownership, pet adoptions and preserving native wildlife.